yandex-cloud/docs/en/managed-postgresql/pricing.md

 ---
-title: "Pricing for {{ mpg-name }}"
+title: "Pricing for {{mpg-name }}"
-description: "The cost of {{ mpg-name }} usage is based on storage type and size (disk space), the computing resources allocated to the hosts in the cluster, settings and number of backups and outgoing traffic from {{ yandex-cloud }} to the internet."
+description: "The cost of {{ mpg-name }} usage is calculated based on the disk type and storage size, computing resources allocated to cluster hosts, the settings and number of backups, and the amount of outgoing traffic from {{ yandex-cloud }} to the internet."

 editable: false
 ---

 # Pricing for {{ mpg-name }}

-{{ mpg-name }} usage is rated by the rules described in this section.
+{{ mpg-name }} usage is rated by the pricing policy described in this section.

 {% if product == "yandex-cloud" %}